Caption: Mr Chua Seo Poh (right) with THC’s occupational therapist Ms Doreen Ang (left) at a neighbourhood fitness park

 “At first, I felt discouraged when one of the bus drivers scolded me for slowing down everyone because I was using a wheelchair.
 But when the therapist trained me to get around using a walking stick, I felt more confident.
 My wife’s death had left a big void in my life and I cannot imagine spending my whole day cooped up at home.
 So I was determined to get well quickly,” said Mr Chua.

-Caption: Mr Chua enjoys meeting up with old friends and seeing new things in his neighbourhood
+Caption: Mr Chua always looks forward to meeting up with old friends and seeing new things in his neighbourhood

 Caption: Mr Chua enjoys cooking his own meals.